 Why set up an irrevocable trust?

 Assets held in an irrevocable trust generally become exempt from the grantor’s taxable estate.
-This in turn decreases the grantor’s tax liability (particularly if they have a large estate).
+This in turn decreases the grantor’s tax liability, particularly if they have a large estate.

-Irrevocable trusts also can avoid probate and are private, meaning the public is not privy to their terms or to the assets held within them.
+Irrevocable trusts can also avoid probate and are private, meaning the public is not privy to their terms or to the assets held within them.

 Types of irrevocable trusts